Academic Calendar 2024-2025

 4. Design and implement a strategy for project management in biological research, based on the philosophy that scientific research should be OPEN and REPRODUCIBLE.

-5. Write custom scripts in to curate, merge, subset, reformat, and parse large biological datasets.
+5. Write custom scripts to curate, merge, subset, reformat, and parse large biological datasets.

 6. Write programs for 'big data' in biology, using high-performance computing infrastructure maintained by Queen's Centre for Advanced Computing.